Diese Webseite verwendet Cookies

-This preparatory section begins with materials that will help you to collectively analyse your situation, set goals, and prepare your team to work together collectively.
+This preparatory section begins with materials that will help you to collectively analyse your situation, set goals, and prepare your team to work together effectively and inclusively.

-Each union and each situation is different and changing.
+Each union and each situation is unique and changing.
 You will need to review the materials below and decide which of these core materials are applicable to your situation.

 Once you are familiar with these core materials you will be able to apply them to Organisational Transformation, Campaigning and Organising ,Collective Bargaining , or Advocacy work.